What are the indications for breast implant removal?

-- Capsular contracture: tightening of tissue capsule around the implant resulting in firmness & hardening of the breast
+- Capsular contracture, when scar tissue that normally forms around the implant tightens and squeezes the implant resulting in hardening of the breast

 - Implant rupture